 We use a conversion factor to get this into units of mm Hg:

-Note that if a hole were to be made in the bubble, the air would be forced out, the bubble would decrease in radius, and the pressure inside would increase to atmospheric pressure (760 mm Hg).
+Note that if a hole were to be made in the bubble, the air would be forced out, the bubble would decrease in radius, and gauge pressure would reduce to zero, and the absolute pressure inside would decrease to atmospheric pressure (760 mm Hg).

 Our lungs contain hundreds of millions of mucus-lined sacs called alveoli, which are very similar in size, and about 0.1 mm in diameter.
 (See Figure 11.33.)
 You can exhale without muscle action by allowing surface tension to contract these sacs.
 Medical patients whose breathing is aided by a positive pressure respirator have air blown into the lungs, but are generally allowed to exhale on their own.
 Even if there is paralysis, surface tension in the alveoli will expel air from the lungs.
 Since pressure increases as the radii of the alveoli decrease, an occasional deep cleansing breath is needed to fully reinflate the alveoli.
 Respirators are programmed to do this and we find it natural, as do our companion dogs and cats, to take a cleansing breath before settling into a nap.